grommet/grommet-designer/README.md

 ### Saving

 Your latest design edits are saved in your browser's local storage.
 So, you can refresh your window without fear of losing anything.
+But, if you clear your local storage, you'll lose whatever you've done.

-You can save separate designs locally via the Folder control in the lower left.
+If you change the name of a design, it will create a new design with that name.
-Give them a name and click the Save control to keep it separate.
-This allows you to park that design and switch to another one or start a new one.
+The control in the top left let's you browse your designs, create a new one, or import a design file you've exported.

 ### Sharing

-The Share control in the lower left provides three methods of sharing.
+The Share control near the upper left provides three methods of sharing.

 1. Publish your design.
 This will generate a unique URL you can send to someone.
 When they open that URL, they will see your work.
 They will not be